The Process of Selling a House with an Existing HELOC

 FAQs:

-What happens to my HELOC when I sell my house in Virginia?
+What do I do with my HELOC when I sell my house in Virginia?

-Do I have to pay my mortgage before selling my house in Virginia?
+Do I have to pay my mortgage off before I sell my house in Virginia?

-Yes, you must settle your mortgage before or during the property sale.
-The seller generally uses the proceeds from the sale to pay off the mortgage and ensure a clear title transfer to the new owner.
+Yes, you have to pay off your mortgage before and during the sale of the property.
+Typically, the seller diverts part of the payment from the house sale to pay off the mortgage to close the title transfer to the buyer.

-Can I sell my house in Virginia without paying off my line of credit?
+Can I sell my Virginia home without my line of credit being paid off?

-Could paying off a HELOC early affect my credit score?
+Will closing my HELOC early damage my credit score?

-Are there tax implications when selling a house with a HELOC in Virginia?
+Are there any tax implications when selling a home with a HELOC in Virginia?

-What options do I have if I can’t pay off my HELOC before selling?
+What are my options when selling if I can’t pay off my HELOC?

 Key Insights

-• An accurate lender payoff statement and an understanding of escrow account usage can streamline your selling process.
+- An accurate lender payoff statement and a clear understanding of escrow can make the selling process easier.

 These findings apply across Virginia, including areas in and around Chester, Richmond, Petersburg, Virginia Beach, and Woodbridge.
 If you need further assistance, please contact us at (804) 215-4004.
 Visit our website to learn more about our company.